TheEvilSkeleton/lutris-wiki-fork/Installing Lutris.md

 If you are using an Nvidia GPU, you will have to read through the [Nvidia-drivers Gentoo wiki](https://wiki.gentoo.org/wiki/NVIDIA/nvidia-drivers) page before proceeding.

-Then, to install support for the Vulkan API (will be functional only if you have a [Vulkan capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility) and driver), execute following command:
+Then, to install support for the Vulkan API (will be functional only if you have a [Vulkan capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility) and driver), execute:

 	sudo emerge --ask --verbose dev-util/vulkan-tools dev-util/vulkan-headers media-libs/vulkan-loader

 ### Installation

+To install Lutris, execute:

+	sudo emerge --ask --verbose games-util/lutris

 ## openSUSE